 In case of exogenous competition modeling the firm has to weight the value of waiting against the possible erosion of value of competitor's actions, which it cannot influence.
 The firm has to determine what information has available about competition.
 If for example the firm knows in advance the strategies of its competitors and their impact on the firm's value function, the situation is completely deterministic.
 However, this case is quite unrealistic.
 In reality, competitors are entering randomly the market and exercise their ROs.
 The firm might have a rough idea about the intensity of competition and its impact without having full information about when and how other firms act.
-Trigeorgis [16],[15] and Kumar [12] model competition exogenously assuming that the competitors are entering into the market following Poisson distribution.
+Trigeorgis [16], [15] and Kumar [12] model competition exogenously assuming that the competitors are entering into the market following Poisson distribution.
 They assume that the underlying asset (investment value V) under random competitive arrivals can be modeled as a mixed diffusion-jump process.

 We also consider that the competitors are entering the market randomly according to an exogenous Poisson distribution.
-We relax existing literature assumptions by considering that: i) the impact of each competitor's arrival, during waiting period is following a joint diffusion process with V, and ii) during operation period competitors may also enter the market and the impact of each arrival is also following a joint diffusion process with V. So far in the ROs literature, the impact of each competitor's arrival during the waiting period is assumed to be constant [12].
-In addition, we consider that the expected arrival rate of competitors during operation period also follows a joint diffusion process with V and the impact of each arrival rate into the market.
+We relax existing literature assumptions by considering that: i) the arrival rate of competitors during waiting period follows a joint diffusion process with overall value of the investment revenues V, and ii) the impact of each competitor's arrival is also following a joint diffusion process with V. So far in the literature the arrival rate of competitors as well as the impact of competitive erosion are assumed to be constant [16], [15], [12].

-It is also the first time where competition impact is modeled during the operation phase.
 Here, we focus on the Incumbent Operators (IO) site, which is facing a threat from other competitors.
 We model this threat and try to estimate its impact to the value of an investment that can be treated as RO to invest, in the near future, if the business conditions become favorable.

-A good example of many players in an ICT market, which is dominated by a strong player, is the Greek telecommunication market, which is dominated by the incumbent fixed telephony operator OTE (Hellenic Telecommunications Organization) [9],[10].
+A good example of many players in an ICT market, which is dominated by a strong player, is the Greek telecommunication market, which is dominated by the incumbent fixed telephony operator OTE (Hellenic Telecommunications Organization) [9], [10].
 After liberalization of the Greek market in 2001, an increasing number of new players has entered the market and started competing with the incumbent OTE in the value-added services.
 However, none of them pose a significant threat to OTE.
 Actually, there are about 12 more players who possess low market shares compared to OTE.
 However, each of them may subtract some value from the overall business value of any new investment opportunity from OTE if the latter remains "inactive".
 For any new value added service, there is a market "pie" concerning its business activity that is usually growing over time.
 Some parts, of the whole "pie" will be subtracted by the competitors as they are entering in the market.
 So, the IO here faces a tradeoff between the value of flexibility to wait and the value of the possible competitive erosion during waiting period.
 The OTE's management has to determine whether it should exercise the option and implement the investment opportunity early or whether it should follow "wait-and-see" (WaS) strategy despite a competitive damage caused by the competitors' entry in the market.